iofoundry/ontopuml/README.md

 For detailed instruction on diagramming complex class relation diagrams (with complex axioms), see [here](https://iofoundry.github.io/ontopuml/axioms).

 ## NOWL diagram generator (Command line program)
+NOWL diagram generator is a Python tool that converts ontology data (RDF) to PlantUML diagram.
+The tool uses NetworkX to calculate optimal layouts for the diagrams and can visualize the graph structure before generating PlantUML code.
 ### Features
-- Convert RDF data to object diagrams
+- Convert RDF data to PlantUML object diagrams
-- Convert class axioms to class diagrams
+- Convert class axioms to PlantUML class diagrams
 - Apply PlantUML layouts using NetworkX algorithms
-- Exclude specific relations for object  diagrams diagrams
+- Exclude specific relations for object diagrams
 - Choose axiom types to include (necessary, sufficient, equivalent)
+- Command-line interface

 ## Installation